 (In the subsequent tradition, there was disagreement about whether the wisdom the lover of wisdom pursues is sufficient for living a good life.
-In addition, in late antiquity, there was disagreement about whether pursuing wisdom in the way the the lover of wisdom pursues it is the only way for a human being to become wise and hence to live a good life.)
+In late antiquity, there also was disagreement about whether the method the lover of wisdom uses is the only way for a human being to acquire the wisdom involved in living a good life.)

 The Clouds of Aristophanes shows that Socrates talked about wisdom as a state of the soul as early as 423 BCE, when Socrates was in his middle forties and Plato was a boy.
 In the play, Aristophanes uses Strepsiades to make fun of Socrates.
 He has Strepsiades refer to the denizens of the think-tank that Socrates heads as "ψυχῶν σοφῶν" ("wise souls") who "in speaking of the heavens persuade people that it is an oven, and that it encompasses us, and that we are the embers" and who "teach, if one gives them money, to conquer in speaking, right or wrong" (94-99).

 (Aristophanes (446-386 BCE) was an Athenian comic playwright.
 His Clouds is a brilliant caricature of the historical Socrates and of the new education in 5th century Athens.
 Anaxagoras introduced the inquiry into nature to Athens.
 It quickly became an object of suspicion, and Socrates was caught up in the reaction.
 (Pericles invited Anaxagoras to Athens to become part of his entourage.))